 And spend some time in the courtyard of the Silver Pagoda (also known as the Pagoda of the Emerald Buddha or Wat Preah Keo Morakot).
 It is a bit confusing as the temple is actually gold but it got this nickname from the silver tiles that cover the floor (currently rugs cover them).
 There are silver stupas on each side that contain the cremated remains of former kings.

 Be sure to arrive as early as possible.
-Tour buses start showing up right at
+The Royal Palace is one of the top things to do in Phnom Penh and tour buses start showing up right at

 #2.
 Visit the Tuol Sleng Genocide Museum (S-21 Prison)